FTChinese/NEXT/README.md

 Our current cache system is problematic.
 Cache should be smart.
 When editors make a change, the change should be immediately on our site and app.
 When developers push a change on site, the change should also be immediately on.

 ### CMS
+Before June, we will focus on three most important upgrades with our CMS.
 * Home Page
   We need to change the way pages, especially home page, are created.
 The editors should not be concerned with design or layout.
 They just manage stories and lists.
 Programs do the rest.
 * Story Edit
   Stories should be upgraded in several ways.
 First, it should have a way to link to the English version by Unique ID.
-The way we treat images and media in the story should be streamlined.
+The way we treat images in the story should be streamlined.
 For example, there should be no need to upload several sizes of the same images.
+And it should be easy to insert all kinds of inline media, including video, image, caption, aside box, quotes, social codes, subtitle etc...
 * Stream Pages
   Channel, tag, marketing, events, special reports pages should all be generalized as Stream Page, meaning a page that mainly contains links to content.
 The stream page should be fully configurable in the CMS.
 For example, when we need to create a special report called "Lunch", the editors can just do it without any developers or designers.
 In fact, home page should be just a specific stream page.
+After June, we'll review our current CMS system as a whole and decide to replace it with a new one.

 ### Story Page
 Over 40% of our traffic comes from story page.
 So it's at least as important as the home page.
 When users share our content on mobile, they share story page.
 So it's important to design and develop both for mobile and PC.
 Since the page is mostly static content, we must make sure it loads instantly by strictly following our performance principles.
 Special attention should be paid when users open the story page in an app, rather than a browser.